Trial OperationsLast Reviewed: May 2026CM-INS-096 // May 2026

 Summary

-Enrollment failure is the single largest cause of clinical trial delay and termination — 86% of trials fail to recruit on time, and poor enrollment accounts for 30–40% of all trial cost overruns.
-In 2026, sponsors are deploying AI-powered pre-screening, patient registries, and decentralized site models to close the gap.
-This analysis covers where enrollment breaks down, which digital tools show measurable impact, and how site selection benchmarks have shifted.
+Enrollment failure is the single largest cause of clinical trial delay and termination — 86% of trials miss their enrollment timelines, and poor enrollment accounts for 30–40% of trial cost overruns.
+The root causes are concentrated in three areas: over-restrictive eligibility criteria, geography-mismatched site selection, and systematic patient under-awareness.
+In 2026, AI-powered pre-screening, disease registry partnerships, and data-driven site selection are producing measurable improvements in enrollment velocity and screen-fail rates.
+This analysis covers the operational reality and which digital tools show genuine impact versus vendor claims.

 Where Recruitment Actually Breaks Down

-• Awareness deficit: Fewer than 5% of eligible patients know about relevant open trials at any given time.
-Primary care physicians — who see most patients — refer to trials at a rate of less than 3% per eligible encounter.
+Awareness deficit at the patient-physician level: Fewer than 5% of eligible patients know about relevant open trials at any given time.
+Primary care physicians — who see the majority of patients with common chronic conditions — refer to trials at a rate of less than 3% per eligible encounter.
+This isn't indifference; it's that most PCPs don't have a systematic mechanism to identify relevant trials for their patient population in real time.

 2026 Enrollment Benchmarks by Phase